juanjocerero/thelounge-plugin-am/README.md

 Just make sure to `chmod +x` your `post-install.sh` before starting the container.
 Do note that you need to provide a `config.json` file for your container and create a user for it.
+This file is different from the `config/config.json` file that controls parameters for the plugin itself, not TheLounge.
+(*Yes, the naming could be more clear*)

 ### Automatic reloading